uber/baseweb/rfcs/block-component.md

 * `right: string` - Optional
 * `bottom: string` - Optional

+## Motivation

+[Pinterest's Gestalt has a similar Box component](https://pinterest.github.io/gestalt/#/Box), and [other](http://mineral-ui.com/components/text) [frameworks](https://evergreen.surge.sh/components/typography) have Text components that focus primarily on quick typography helpers.
+The [jsxstyle](https://github.com/jsxstyle/jsxstyle) css-in-js library uses this pattern as well.
+I've also created similar helper components internally at Uber and they've been helpful.

+> **Note** that we would likely _not_ use this component internally to build other baseui components.
+It's primarily a helper component for customers when building their apps.

 ### Why not separate `Spacing`,  `Color`, `Text`, `Shadow` etc components

 The reality is you often want to apply multiple of these concerns to one element, but instead you'd end up with something like this: